I made SO MANY mistakes in my first year of homeschooling.

 The above language arts curriculum does have copy work – but the focus of that copy work is not to teach handwriting.

-Handwriting is an important skill to master, and I think having a separate book to help teach and reinforce is a must for the 1st grade level.
+Handwriting is an important skill to master, and I think having a separate book to help teach and reinforce is a must for school work at the 1st grade level.

 Math: Horizons Math

-I did not love the math curriculum we did with my oldest child when she was in first grade, so I decided to try something new with my middle child.
+I did not love the math curriculum we did with my oldest child when she was in first grade, so I decided to try something new for 1st grade math with my middle child.

 Horizons comes very highly recommended from a number of trusted homeschool friends and I am excited to try it!

-It is known for being a solid, advanced, and well organized program that will have kids more than ready to take on 2nd grade math when the time comes.
+It is known for being a solid, advanced, and well-organized program that will help kids easily master their first grade math skills.

 Literature/Read Aloud Books